S3-working-group/s3-practical-guide/docs/all.md

 The outcome of a driver mapping workshop is typically:

--   a distribution of work, categorised in a number of domains, centred around the needs of stakeholders.
+-   a distribution of work, categorized in a number of domains, centered around the needs of stakeholders.
 -   a bespoke organizational structure that brings it all together, including interlinking domains for managing dependencies.
 -   a first draft of prioritized governance and operations backlogs for each identified subdomain.
 -   delegation of influence and the distribution of people to the subdomains through self-selection and nomination.